kubernetes/enhancements/keps/sig-apps/1847-autoremove-statefulset-pvcs/README.md

 ### Risks and Mitigations

 Currently the PVCs created by StatefulSet are not deleted automatically.
-Using the `DeleteOnScaledown` or `DeleteOnStatefulSetDeletion` would delete the PVCs automatically.
+Using a policy other than `Retain` would delete the PVCs automatically.
 Since this involves persistent data being deleted, users should take appropriate care using this feature.
 Having the `Retain` behaviour as default will ensure that the PVCs remain intact by default and only a conscious choice made by user will involve any persistent data being deleted.

 This proposed API causes the PVCs associated with the StatefulSet to have behavior close to, but not the same as, ephemeral volumes, such as emptyDir or